tasat31/t31lab/docs/sdr/index.md

-# Python and Django for IoT Solutions
+# SDR as Cognitive machines
 ## Overviews

-A lot of IoT's prevailing on the Web all over the world, it is great deal to learn Web framework system and you can achieve:

-* Rapid prototyping
-* Saving developing time
+It is our goal to develop Software Defined Radio(SDR), and to make the SDR behave as Cognitive machines.

+SDR is not only for Radio Frequency, but also for replacement of hard-wired electronic device.

+Similar to a human brain, AI is required to be flexible and predictable in every condition and event of actual world.
+The most optimal approach is selected for resolving solutions rapidly and correctly.
+We think that cognitive machines is equipped with such characteristics.
+By this feature, cognitive machines can select Support Vector, Convolutional Nueral Network by convolutional layer or pooling layers, of many deep learning methods.

+It is nonsense for you to ask which AI methods is best.
+That is why you can apply all the useful methods optimally through implementing SDR as Cognitive machines.

+We can do it.

 ## Guide Book

-1. Setting up
+1. Install and Setting
    1.
    2.

-2. Coding
+2. Design and Coding
    1.
    2.

-3. Debug
+3. Develop and Debug
    1.
    2.